zacharesmer/tamagometer/web_interface_vue/tamagometer/README.md

 # tamagometer

-Automatically generate readme from Vue/Vite (leaving it here for reference)
+Automatically generated readme from Vue/Vite (leaving it here for reference)

 ## Recommended IDE Setup